glarose13/datacamp/README.md

 # datacamp
 datacamp lessons learned
-Files: I find having the file and building a jupyter notebook while following the lessons reinforces the learning and creates opportunities to experiment with coding weather.csv : Analyzing Police Activity with Pandas - chapter 4
+I find having the file and building a jupyter notebook while following the lessons reinforces the learning and creates opportunities to experiment with coding

+weather.csv : Analyzing Police Activity with Pandas - chapter 4